oracle/node-oracledb/doc/api.md

 and for [`queryStream()`](#querystream).
 It is not used for [`getRows()`](#getrows).

-Increasing this value reduces the number of round trips to the database but increases memory usage for each data fetch.
+Increasing this value reduces the number of round-trips to the database but increases memory usage for each data fetch.
 For queries that return a large number of rows, higher values of `fetchArraySize` may give better performance.
 For queries that only return a few rows,